The purpose of the Hotel Class

 Stefna í starfsmannamálum

 The company’s goal is to employ capable and dedicated employees who are ready to tackle demanding tasks in an international environment.
 Icelandair Hotels strive to be a workplace that attracts motivated employees and focuses on ensuring that its employees work together as a team, take responsibility and show initiative in their work as well as the willingness to take on new and demanding tasks.
 Efforts are made to strengthen employees’ professional development to improve their performance, enable them to handle the changes and challenges involved and gain an opportunity to grow and develop in their profession.
-The company focusses on quality staff selection and seeks people with particular capabilities, attitudes and values when recruiting new employees.
+The company is focused on quality staff selection and seeks people with particular capabilities, attitudes and values when recruiting new employees.

 Vinnustaðanám hjá Icelandair Hotels